Other Exercises

 Now ain't the time for your tears.

-And high office in the politics of Maryland,
+And high relations in the politics of Maryland,

 And words and sneering, and his tongue it was snarling,